"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: System Design

+\major{The model evaluation table view and geometric similarity view provide a summary of the overall performance and similarity between network pruning techniques.
+Beyond the similarities and differences between network pruning approaches and evaluation methods, it is important to have a detailed geometric examination of each feature representation.}

-Model evaluation table provides a summary of model's overall performance, but we are unable to explore any class specific information.
-Local Geometry Plot performs class-specific evaluations, which helps in conveying how well samples from a specific class are classified and uncover the cause of potentially poor performance.
-Visualization in Fig.~\ref{fig:local_analysis_pipe_line} \textcircled{ {3}} displays geometric metrics for five classes.
-The accuracy on the top shows that samples from the cat class have 81.7\% accuracy, which is much less than rest of the samples, and the plane class has the best performance with a 95.0\% accuracy.
-The \emph{angle} and \emph{length} metrics are presented as a scatter plot and the density distribution of each metric is placed along side each axis.
-The density distribution of the margin metric is placed at the top right.
-With in a single model, these geometric metric values often have similar ranges for each class.
-Among these points, gray color indicates the correctly classified samples and the red color indicates the incorrectly classified samples.
-In all five categories, these incorrect samples have larger \emph{angle} and smaller \emph{length} metric than the correct samples, and their \emph{margin} metric is also relatively small.
+The Local Geometry Plot performs class-specific evaluations, which helps in conveying how well samples from a specific class are classified and uncovers the cause of potentially poor performance.
+The visualization in Fig.~\ref{fig:local_analysis_pipe_line} \textcircled{ {1}} displays geometric metrics (angle and l2 norm) for five classes, and the deer class is selected to examine more local features.
+The accuracy on the top shows that samples from the cat class have 79.4\% accuracy, which is less than the rest of the samples, and the car class has the best performance with 96.8\% accuracy.
+The \emph{angle} and \emph{length} metrics are presented as a scatter plot.
+Within a single model, these geometric metric values often have similar ranges for each class.
+Among these points, the gray color indicates the correctly classified samples, and the color red indicates the incorrectly classified samples.
+In all five categories, these incorrect samples have larger \emph{angle} and smaller \emph{length} metrics than the correct samples.
+By selecting a category, a user can examine more of a class's local features, including \emph{margin}, and \emph{probability}.